ooniwatori/AI-animate-filter/README.md

 # AI　animate　filter
-A client-server application for applying AI animate filter on picture
+A client-server application for applying AI animate filter on picture.

 # DEMO